Duct Balloon®

 Inflatable Isolation Barriers - Since 1998

-To reduce the intrusion of outside air from entering the inlet duct work, a Duct Balloon® can be installed in duct work that runs horizontally or vertically.
+To reduce the intrusion of outside air from entering the inlet duct work, a Duct Balloon can be installed in duct work that runs horizontally or vertically.
 The blower is typically placed outside the duct work and the inflation tube is fed through an existing man way.
-While only one Duct Balloon® is required for this type of installation, this artist rendering shows how it could be installed in either vertical or horizontal duct work.
+While only one balloon is required for this type of installation, this artist rendering shows how it could be installed in either vertical or horizontal duct work.

-Another installation point can be in the exhaust ductwork of the HRSG just before the entrance into the exhaust stack.
-This Duct Balloon® is typically 7’ (2.13m) to 9’ (2.74m) wide and can be as tall as 50’ (15.2m) or more depending on the size of the unit.
-Either of these locations will permit temporary installation of Duct Balloon® without any modifications to the plant.
+Another installation point can be in the exhaust ductwork of the HRSG just before the entrance in to exhaust stack.
+These Duct Balloons balloons are typically 7’ (2.13m) to 9’ (2.74m) wide and can be as tall as 50’ (15.2m) or more depending on the size of the unit.
+Either of these locations will permit temporary installation of Duct Balloons without any modifications to the plant.
 Your choice depends on several factors including which direction the outside air is entering or if certain areas are experiencing off line corrosion.

-To see how a HRSG Duct Balloon® is installed inside a HRSG Exhaust Stack, click here
+To see how a Stack Balloon is installed inside a HRSG Exhaust Stack, click here

-A Duct Balloon® can be used in conjunction with a dehumidification system to keep the humidity level at or below 35% to keep corrosion levels to a minimum during layups or long term preservation.
+Duct and Stack Balloons can be used in conjunction with a dehumidification system to keep the humidity level at or below 35% to keep corrosion levels to a minimum during layups or long term preservation.

-Our 1st generation HRSG Duct Balloon® was introduced in 2004.
+Our 1st generation Stack Balloon was introduced in 2004.
 That design required the operator to install a support rod inside the stack and an access door.
-Support ropes or cables of varying lengths are attached to the support rod and then to the top surface of the Duct Balloon® so that it tilts downward toward the opening to direct water out through the open access door.
+Support ropes or cables of varying lengths are attached to the support rod and the top surface of the Stack Balloon so that it tilts downward toward the opening to direct water out through the open access door.

 While this design worked well it could cause corrosion on the outside of the stack

-Our 2nd generation HRSG Duct Balloon® incorporates a sloped top surface that channels rain water towards the center drain hole and then internally conveys it to the perimeter edge when it can be connected to stack drains or a gutter system.
+Our 2nd generation Stack Balloon incorporates a sloped top surface that channels rain water towards the center drain hole and then internally conveys it to the perimeter edge when it can be connected to stack drains or a gutter system.
 We also added a layer of heavy duty nylon around the perimeter edge to increased durability where it contacts the ID of the stack.